-Under North Carolina law, you may sue any individual who has a caused a married person to suffer the loss of affection from their spouse so long as you can prove there was:
+North Carolina is somewhat unique among the states in continuing to allow these causes of action, but if you reside in North Carolina, it is important to thoroughly understand what they are, and when they might arise.
+Under North Carolina law, you may file a lawsuit asserting alienation of affection against any individual who has a caused a married person to suffer the loss of affection from their spouse so long as you can prove there was:

 - Genuine love and affection between spouses who are validly married;